Dog with it's head outside car window

 Depending on your vehicle and your dog, you may not need all of these items.
 As you travel more and more with your pup, you will develop a better idea of what extra things they may need or like to make the trip more enjoyable.
 You will also learn how often you should plan to stop for bathroom breaks and walks to keep their energy level down and stretch their legs.

 No matter how much your dog may behave at home, please be extra careful when traveling.
-One moment of distraction for them can lead to unimaginable consequences especially when in unfamiliar territory or by busy roads.
+One moment of distraction for them can lead to unimaginable consequences especially when in unfamiliar territory or on busy roads.
 Remember no dog is perfect all the time, so be extra careful when traveling!

 We invite you to join our Facebook group for Traveling Pet Owners for a safe space to ask questions and get ideas on how to make traveling with your pets a positive experience.